You guys, we started a podcast – Wine Chats!

-She doesn’t like this photo, but this is my blog so too bad.
+She doesn’t like this photo, but too bad.

-Lindalin, as I like to call her, was a natural choice for my podcast because she’s open, funny and just the right amount of opinionated (crazy).
+Lindalin, as I like to call her, was a natural choice for my podcast because she’s open, funny and just the right amount of opinionated.

 When I came to her pretty house to talk to her about it, I was beyond excited!
 I was positively buzzing.
 I’m sure I approached her with such aggression and words like “I don’t want to freak you out, but it’s you, I found you,” that she literally had no other option but to say yes.